-- Math Improvement (LCAP Goal 1) The improvement in mathematics is expected to take many years, with the focus in the first year being on shifting the District towards a continuous improvement model and completing a systems investigation in mathematics.
-RUSD met or exceeded year 1 expected outcomes by increasing the % of students meeting/exceeding Math standards on the Measures of Academic Progress assessment by 1% for all students and by 1% or more for 5 of 7 student groups.
-Additionally, the % of English Learner students who passed Integrated I increased 18%.
+• Math Improvement (LCAP Goal 1) - The improvement in mathematics is expected to take many years, with the focus in the first year being on shifting the District towards a continuous improvement model and completing a systems investigation in mathematics.
 This year, every RUSD site engaged in continuous improvement in order to impact student math achievement.
-All sites trialed change ideas through at least one plan, do, study, act (PDSA) cycle and communicated their progress to all site staff members.
+Each site trialed change ideas through at least one plan, do, study, act (PDSA) cycle and communicated their progress to all site staff members.
 Additionally, multiple common assessment workgroups were formed in grades K-6 resulting in standards aligned math universal screeners at each grade level.
 After the creation of these assessments, all teachers in the District had a chance to implement on a trial basis and provide feedback to the planning team.
-Feedback will be used for future implementation. - Social-emotional Behavioral (LCAP Goal 2) On most metrics associated with Goal 2, RUSD did not meet expected year 1 metrics, however RUSD anticipates it will take multiple years of implementation to see movement on these indicators.
-The LCAP survey showed the % of parents agreeing/strongly agreeing that their student is safe at school increased by 6%.
-RUSD selected, implemented and trained all staff in a social-emotional learning (SEL) curriculum, Purposefull People and Character Strong.
+Feedback will be used for future implementation.

+- Social-emotional Behavioral (LCAP Goal 2) RUSD selected, implemented and trained all staff in a social-emotional learning (SEL) curriculum, Purposefull People and Character Strong.
 As part of the District commitment to continuous improvement, all sites reviewed student perception data (survey), staff perception data (survey), and California Healthy Kids Survey data and made recommendations to their site SEL team.
 This feedback will be used by site teams and the District planning team to guide implementation of Goal 2 actions.
 Additionally, Breaking Down the Walls was implemented at all secondary schools and three family nights were held focusing on the following topics: emotional regulation, dealing with grief and loss, and substance abuse prevention. - College & Career Readiness (within LCAP Goal 3: Maintenance of Programs) Goal 3 reflects a maintenance of progress goal, therefore significant change is not anticipated, however between spring 2020 and spring 2021 the percentage of all students reaching UC/CSU A-G criteria increased by 6.8% and significant progress was made to eliminate achievement gaps, specifically for socio-economically disadvantaged students who made 14.2% growth.
 Additionally, RUSD is ready to implement Universal Transitional Kindergarten in a phased in approach (matching the state timeline) for an extended school-day, based on the work of an early learning planning team.